chanagershom/posts/Kubernetes-Bare-Metal.md

 ### Kubernetes On Bare Metal

 Once the groundwork of understanding and configuring a Host Pool service is complete, the orchestration of Kubernetes itself is straightforward.
 An existing Kubernetes [blueprint](https://github.com/cloudify-examples/simple-kubernetes-blueprint/blob/master/openstack-blueprint.yaml) can be adapted to operate on the bare metal infrastructure.
 In the case of the referenced blueprint (originally targeting Openstack), the exercise starts with including a reference to the Host Pool plugin and updating the compute nodes in the blueprint.
 Since we aren't orchestrating networking in this example, we can remove all relationships, and then replacing Openstack related config with Host Pool equivalents.
-The result is something like this:
+The result is something like this (using the sample service filters from above):

+__BEFORE__
 ```yaml
 kubernetes_master_host:
     type: cloudify.openstack.nodes.Server